BHP Billiton profit slips but still in league of its own

-Despite the 6 percent drop in half-year profit to $9.94 billion (6.24 billion pounds), BHP made more cash profit in six months than the $90 billion marriage of commodities trader Glencore (GLEN.L) and miner Xstrata XTA.L would have made in all of 2011 -- and from far fewer revenues.
+Despite the 6 percent drop in half-year profit to $9.94 billion, BHP made more cash profits in six months than the $90 billion marriage of commodities trader Glencore (GLEN.L) and miner Xstrata XTA.L would have made in all of 2011 -- and from far fewer revenues.

 That was largely due to BHP's hugely profitable iron ore business, a strength it shares with its main rival, Rio Tinto (RIO.AX), which separately unveiled a $3.4 billion expansion of its Australian iron ore mines on Wednesday.

-"The capacity for this organisation to redirect, adapt and steer things while keeping the overall cash investment and cash generated at relatively stable levels, we believe, is unparalleled in the industry," BHP's chief executive, Marius Kloppers, told analysts in a results briefing.
+"The capacity for this organization to redirect, adapt and steer things while keeping the overall cash investment and cash generated at relatively stable levels, we believe, is unparalleled in the industry," BHP Chief Executive Marius Kloppers told analysts in a results briefing.

 BHP's relatively low cost base and diverse range of high-quality, long-life assets have so far outweighed market concerns over the global economic outlook, despite BHP again warning on Wednesday of volatile prices until at least year-end.